ainagari/ainagari.github.io/menu/publications.md

 #### 2024

 * **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2024).
-Impact of Word Splitting on the Semantic Content of Contextualized Word Representations.
+The Impact of Word Splitting on the Semantic Content of Contextualized Word Representations.
 To appear in Transactions of the Association for Computational Linguistics (TACL).

 #### 2023